SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

 You can diagnose the issue by the monitor name and line number given in the alarm.

-For more details, you can also check the Apama logs if the tenant has the "microservice hosting" feature enabled.
+For more details, you can also check the log files of the Apama-ctrl microservice if the tenant has the "microservice hosting" feature enabled.
 Alarms of this type should be fixed as a priority as these uncaught exceptions will terminate the execution of that monitor instance, which will typically mean that your app is not going to function correctly.
 This might even lead to a correlator crash if not handled properly.
+See also [Log files of the Apama-ctrl microservice](#logfiles).

 <a name="apama_ctrl_warn"></a>
 #### An EPL app is running in an infinite or long-running loop